infinum/eightshift-docs/website/blog/2022-12-22-block-patterns.md

 \add_action('after_setup_theme', [$this, 'removeBlockPatternsCore'], 20);
 ```

 If you try searching for patterns in your editor, you'll notice they are no longer available.
 Now we can move on to adding our block pattern categories.
 The best approach is to define the pattern category names as constants inside your class.
-We will add two categories, **Templates** and **Sections**.
+In this example, we will add two categories: **Templates** and **Sections**.
 We can add the following code inside our class:
 ```php
 class ManagePatternCategories implements ServiceInterface {